camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 ```
 Nice.
 If your Prometheus isn't configured to scrape everything, you may need to tell it to scrape the pods.
 Prometheus-operator users can use `service-monitor.yaml` to get started.
 See `service-monitor.yaml`, [operator design](https://github.com/coreos/prometheus-operator/blob/master/Documentation/design.md#servicemonitor) and [spec](https://github.com/coreos/prometheus-operator/blob/master/Documentation/api.md#servicemonitorspec) to get started.

-#### Going further
+#### Extending this pattern to other use cases

 All files we add to the ConfigMapGenerator will be exposed in the new `/etc/config` directory.
 You can extend this pattern to mount any other configuration files you need.
 You can even mount a new startup script.
-You can use the [subpath](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath) oubject to mount a single fileIf you find yourself needing to update xml files in place, please consider using [xmlstarlet](http://xmlstar.sourceforge.net/docs.php) instead of sed.
+You can use the [subpath](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath) object to mount a single file.
+If you find yourself needing to update xml files in place, please consider using [xmlstarlet](http://xmlstar.sourceforge.net/docs.php) instead of sed.
 It's already included in the image.

 ### Logs